hectorandac/Intec-Scraping/README.md

-# IntecCL | Intec scrapping library
+# IntecCL | Intec scraping library

 The purpose of this project is to serve as a client for the Intec University students to scrape their information out of the University Platform in a JSON format and use them in their oun applications.